Rigorous computation of expansion in one-dimensional dynamics: Introduction

 In this paper, we propose \emph{two innovative and non-trivial methods} that, combined with the existing techniques, yield substantially better results.
 Indeed, in many cases we are able to prove that we get \emph{optimal} estimates, and we achieve such results with \emph{much less computational effort}.

-The first innovation that we propose is an efficient and effective method, applicable in principle to a large class of one-dimensional maps, for \emph{constructing non-uniform partitions that consistently yield substantially better estimates for the expansion exponent $\lambda$ than uniform partitions}.
+The first innovation that we propose is an efficient and effective method, applicable in principle to a large class of one-dimensional maps, for \emph{constructing non-uniform partitions that consistently yield substantially better lower bounds on the expansion exponent than uniform partitions}.
 The key point is that this construction is not based on a-priori considerations about where it would be more effective to have larger or smaller partition elements, but rather the construction of a \emph{dynamically-defined} partition.
-The key step in our approach is an algorithm that gradually improves an initially chosen coarse partition by splitting those partition elements that are responsible for underestimates of the expansion exponent.
+The key step in our approach is an algorithm that gradually improves an initially chosen coarse partition by splitting those partition elements that are responsible for computing a sub-optimal lower bound on the expansion exponent.
 In this way, our algorithm constructs a partition tailored to a specific map with the sizes of the subintervals determined in accordance to the actual dynamics.\footnote{The strategy of splitting intervals in order to define an optimal partition tailored to specific dynamics was also successful in \cite{Golmakani2020} where the parameter space was partitioned for the purpose of iterating certain intervals by the map for a long time.
 This confirms the general rule that dynamically adjusted parameters of numerical methods might provide superior results to any fixed or heuristically chosen parameters.
-Note that it is also the case with the choice of integration step in the well-known family of Runge-Kutta methods for the integration of differential equations.} We show in Section~\ref{sec:new_vs_old} that, compared to uniform partitions with $10\,000$ elements, the non-uniform partitions consisting of as few as $1\,000$ elements consistently provide substantially better estimates of expansion at a fraction of the computational cost.
+Note that it is also the case with the choice of integration step in the well-known family of Runge-Kutta methods for the integration of differential equations.} We show in Section~\ref{sec:new_vs_old} that, compared to uniform partitions with $10\,000$ elements, the non-uniform partitions consisting of as few as $1\,000$ elements consistently provide substantially better estimates of expansion for the quadratic map family at a fraction of the computational cost.
 We also implement and apply our method to obtain explicit bounds for many parameter values, and for intervals of parameter values as well, in the one-dimensional quadratic family.